rejetto/hfs/dev-plugins.md

 This is a list of available frontend-events, with respective object parameter and output.

 - `additionalEntryDetails`
   - you receive each entry of the list, and optionally produce HTML code that will be added in the `entry-details` container.
   - parameter `{ entry: DirEntry }`

     The `DirEntry` type is an object with the following properties:
     - `name: string` name of the entry.
     - `ext: string` just the extension part of the name, dot excluded and lowercase.
     - `isFolder: boolean` true if it's a folder.
     - `n: string` name of the entry, including relative path when searched in sub-folders.
     - `uri: string` relative url of the entry.
     - `s?: number` size of the entry, in bytes.
 It may be missing, for example for folders.
     - `t?: Date` generic timestamp, combination of creation-time and modified-time.
     - `c?: Date` creation-time.
     - `m?: Date` modified-time.
     - `p?: string` permissions missing
     - `cantOpen: boolean` true if current user has no permission to open this entry
     - `getNext/getPrevious: ()=>DirEntry` return next/previous DirEntry in list
     - `getNextFiltered/getPreviousFiltered: ()=>DirEntry` as above, but considers the filtered-list instead
     - `getDefaultIcon: ()=>ReactElement` produces the default icon for this entry
   - output `Html`
 - `entry`
   - you receive each entry of the list, and optionally produce HTML code that will completely replace the entry row/slot.
   - parameter `{ entry: DirEntry }` (refer above for DirEntry object)
   - output `Html | null` return null if you want to hide this entry
 - `afterEntryName`
   - you receive each entry of the list, and optionally produce HTML code that will be added after the name of the entry.
   - parameter `{ entry: DirEntry }` (refer above for DirEntry object)
   - output `Html`
 - `entryIcon`
   - you receive an entry of the list and optionally produce HTML that will be used in place of the standard icon.
   - parameter `{ entry: DirEntry }` (refer above for DirEntry object)
   - output `Html`
 - `beforeHeader` & `afterHeader`
   - use this to produce content that should go right before/after the `header` part
   - output `Html`
 - `beforeLogin`
   - no parameter
   - output `Html`
 - `fileMenu`
   - add or manipulate entries of the menu.
 If you return something, that will be added to the menu.
     You can also delete or replace the content of the `menu` array.
   - parameter `{ entry: DirEntry, menu: FileMenuEntry[], props: FileMenuProp[] }`
   - output `undefined | FileMenuEntry | FileMenuEntry[]`
     ```typescript
     interface FileMenuEntry {
       id?: string,
       label: ReactNode,
       subLabel: ReactNode,
       href?: string, // use this if you want your entry to be a link
       icon?: string, // supports: emoji, name from a limited set
       onClick?: () => (Promisable<boolean>) // return false to not close menu dialog
       //...rest is transfered to <a> element, for example 'target', or 'title'
     }
     type FileMenuProp = { id?: string, label: ReactNode, value: ReactNode } | ReactElement
     ```
     Example, if you want to remove the 'show' item of the menu:
     ```typescript
     HFS.onEvent('fileMenu', ({ entry, menu }) => {
     const index = menu.findIndex(x => x.id === 'show')
     if (index >= 0)
       menu.splice(index, 1)
     })
     ```
     or if you like lodash, you can simply `HFS._.remove(menu, { id: 'show' })`
 - `fileShow`
   - you receive an entry of the list, and optionally produce React Component for visualization.
   - parameter `{ entry: DirEntry }` (refer above for DirEntry object)
   - output `ReactComponent`
 - `showPlay`
   - emitted on each file played inside file-show.
 Use setCover if you want to customize the background picture.
   - parameter `{ entry: DirEntry, setCover(uri: string), meta: { title, album, artist, year } }`
 - `menuZip`
   - parameter `{ def: ReactNode }`
   - output `Html`
 - `userPanelAfterInfo`
   - no parameter
   - output `Html`
 - `uriChanged`
   - DEPRECATED: use `watchState('uri', callback)` instead.
   - parameter `{ uri: string, previous: string }`
 - `sortCompare`
   - you can decide the order of entries by comparing two entries.
     Return a negative value if entry `a` must appear before `b`, or positive if you want the opposite.
     Return zero or any falsy value if you want to leave the order to what the user decided in his options.
   - parameter `{ a: DirEntry, b: DirEntry }`
   - output `number | undefined`
+- `enableEntrySelection`
+  - selection of multiple entries is used for some standard actions like deletion or zip.
+    When none of such standard actions is permitted on an entry, its selection control (checkbox) is disabled.
+    If you want to override this behavior, because you have a custom action that makes use of the selection, return `true`.
+  - parameter `{ entry: DirEntry }`
+  - output `boolean`
+- `entryToggleSelection`
+  - an entry is being un/selected
+  - parameter `{ entry: DirEntry }`
+  - can be prevented
 - All of the following have no parameters and you are supposed to output `Html` that will be displayed in the described place:
 -   `appendMenuBar` inside menu-bar, at the end
   - `afterMenuBar` between menu-bar and breadcrumbs